On this page

 When we have received your completed and signed A YDAS form that asks you questions about you and gives you information about how we protect your information and privacy.Client Intake Form we can start supporting you with your advocacy issue.

 We will work with you directly to find out what you want to achieve.
+This is called your advocacy goal.
 We can then support you to work on a plan to reach the outcome you want.

 Your rights when you use a disability service